Simon Wilson: Co-governance, climate change and the big fix this city needs

 So you have to change the funding formulas.
 Unless that happens, he said, empowering local boards won't be much help.

-The Ngāti Whātua debate will be broadcast on Three's The Hui tonight and is streaming now on newshub.co.nz.
+The Ngāti Whātua debate will be broadcast on Three's The Hui tonight.

 A few days earlier, Tā Mark Solomon, chief executive of Kāi Tahu, was interviewed by Tova O'Brien in a big session at the Auckland Writers' Festival, alongside National's former Treaty Negotiations Minister Chris Finlayson.